API Key Authenticator rule

 Description

 Required.
-A description of the key owner.
+The email of the key owner.

 Example: [email protected]